March Meeting

 Meeting & Speaker

-Saturday, March 1, 2025, 6PM
+Saturday, March 1, 2025, 5:30PM

-at North Scituate Community House
+at N. Scituate Community House

 For much of human history, comets have been viewed as harbingers of doom—celestial messengers foretelling disaster.
 But as our understanding of the universe has advanced, so too has our perception of these enigmatic objects.
 In this talk, we will journey through the history of cometary science, from ancient superstitions to modern spacecraft exploration.
 What are comets, and why are they so important for understanding the origins of our solar system?